McLarenCollege/foundations_public/convert-to-emoji-face.md

-Write a function called convertToEmoji which takes the temperature in Celsius and returns
+Write a function called `convertToEmojiFace` which takes the temperature in Celsius and returns
 - "🥵" if temperature in Celsius is above 30
 - "😊" if temperature in Celsius is between 12 and 30